NextLevelTiming/neon-timing-protocol/README.md

   - [ ] Socket.io
 - [ ] Add support for hub communication: client -> hub -> (host) race computer
     - The current issue is that things like `handshake_ack` won't make it back to the originating device
-- [ ] Consider converting "race time over" event type back to "race last lap"
 - [ ] Finalize handshake and event commands
 - [ ] Ensure the 200 character message limit is possible with the defined protocol.
 Increase as needed.
 - [ ] Host vs client?
 Is there P2P communication or is it all client to host?
+- [ ] Pick a date to solidify version 1 of the protocol

 ---